-The reason why people are starting to take notice is that formaldehyde has been linked to cancer over time and sometimes, exposure can lead to immediate health effects.
-The EPA lists symptoms such as watery eyes, burning sensations in the eyes and throat, nausea, and difficulty in breathing.
+Formaldehyde has been linked to cancer over time and sometimes, exposure can lead to immediate health effects.
+The EPA warns that “exposure can lead to adverse health effects” and lists symptoms such as watery eyes, burning sensations in the eyes and throat, nausea, and difficulty in breathing.
 These effects can often be seen in people who were exposed to elevated levels (above 0.1 parts per million).

 High concentrations may also trigger attacks in people with asthma.
 Some individuals may develop a sensitivity to formaldehyde after being exposed to the VOC over a long time or in high concentrations.